gemadarc/gemadarc.github.io/collaboration/_posts/2018-07-08-second-collaboration-meeting.md

 - one can find the right Chinese Embassy to submit your visa application on this page: <http://www.china-embassy.org/eng/zmzlljs/t84229.htm>
 - select "single entry" in the form

+# Hotel
+We are going to stay in a [hotel](http://english.ctrip.com/hotels/xichang-hotel-detail-436387/bonreal-hotel-xichang-qionghai-bay/) by the beautify [Qionghai Lake](https://www.tripadvisor.com/Attraction_Review-g776958-d1372939-Reviews-Qionghai_Lake-Xichang_Sichuan.html).
+You don't have to book the room by yourself as long as you register the conference.

 # Flight information

 On July 7, 2018, you have the following options to arrive in Xichang airport (XIC):